 Creating dried flower arrangements is a fun hobby and can turn into a lucrative side job.
 Preserving plants to use in these arrangements is not difficult.
 You can begin this easy chore by growing plants and flowers to dry and use in dried flower arrangements.

 How to Dry Flowers

 Drying flowers and foliage is most often done by a method called air drying.
-This is a simple process, using a rubberband to secure small bunches of flowers together and hanging them to dry.
-When learning how to dry flowers, you’ll find its best to hang these bunches upside down.
+This is a simple process that involves using a rubber band to secure small bunches of flowers together and hanging them to dry.
+When learning how to dry flowers, you’ll find it’s best to hang these bunches upside down.

 Preserving plants by drying removes moisture so that dried flower arrangements last for longer periods of time.
 When hanging flowers to dry, put them in a cool, dark space.
 Any dark room with gentle air circulation works.
-Drying flowers and foliage by hanging usually takes 2 to 3 weeks.
+Drying flowers and foliage by hanging usually takes two to three weeks.
 The darkness helps retain color when preserving plants.

 Other Ways of Preserving Plants

 Some flowers and foliage don’t dry well by hanging, or you may not have room to hang flowers.
 Try preserving plants with a drying agent, called a desiccant.
 The drying agent may be borax, cornmeal or preferably silica gel.
 When using borax, mix it with cornmeal and a few teaspoons of salt so the color does not bleach from the flowers.

 Place the drying agent in a box or container with a tight fitting lid.
 Add flowers and foliage.
 Gently cover the entire flower and stem to be preserved.
 Make mounds to hold flower heads and then cover gently with drying agent, using a spoon.
 Dumping the desiccants on delicate petals may damage the flower.